 Second Lineage: Exploring Consciousness

 I can explore existence!
 Not only by rooting around in the external world, but also by turning around and exploring my own mind.
-As a kid I experimented with visualizing infinity.
-As a teen I practised lucid dreaming.
-As a college student I, er, experimented.
+As a kid, I experimented with visualizing infinity.
+As a teen, I practised lucid dreaming.
+As a college student, I experimented with psychedelics and other ways of altering my consciousness.
 Good times!

-Eventually I got into the science of consciousness.
+Eventually I got into learning all I could about the science of consciousness.
 An early influential book for me was Charles Tart’s Altered States of Consciousness anthology, which came out in 1969.
 Tart helped popularize the understanding that consciousness changes, and that we can explore different states.
 Hypnosis, meditation, dreaming, psychedelics – all of these were discussed in this single volume.

-So that’s what I got obsessed about next.
-In in my early thirties I published my own book about all this – about sleep and dreaming and hypnosis and blah blah blah and called it The Head Trip.
+In in my early thirties I published my own book about all this – about sleep and dreaming and hypnosis and more – and called it The Head Trip.

 My second debt of gratitude goes to all those explorers and scientists and autodidact weirdos who have deliberately tried to explore their own minds and then bore all their friends about it.